walidiabiynov/EcoRoute/README.md

 * Adding additional user responsiveness to the weather recommendations for longer journeys
 * Adding in social media sharing for results of total savings
 * Use cookies to keep a running metric of total saved across journeys
+* Offer the option to send directions to mobile phone

 ## Credits